All official European Union website addresses are in the europa.eu domain.See all EU institutions and bodies

 The EU’s material footprint refers to the amount of material extracted from nature, both inside and outside the EU, to manufacture or provide the goods and services consumed by EU citizens.
 The Eighth Environment Action Programme calls for a significant decrease in the EU’s material footprint to safeguard precious natural resources and because the extraction and processing of these resources has significant environmental impacts, such as climate change and biodiversity loss.

 From 2010 to 2022, the EU per capita material footprint remained stable.
-In 2020 the material footprint fell remarkably by 5.7% to 13.7 tonnes, heavily influenced by the economic slowdown due to the COVID-19 pandemic but it increased again with 7.2% in 2021.
-Available data do not include a breakdown by material group for the years 2021 and 2022.
-The analysis per material group is therefore presented based on the data of the 2010-2020 period.
-Of the various material groups, consumption of non-metallic minerals is the highest, accounting for 50% of the footprint in 2020; changes in consumption in this group were largely responsible for the overall trend.
-Biomass was the next largest group (23%), followed by fossil fuels (19%) and metals (9%).
+In 2020, the material footprint fell markedly by 5.7% to 13.7 tonnes — heavily influenced by the economic slowdown due to the COVID-19 pandemic — but it increased again by 7.2% in 2021.
+Of the various material groups, consumption of non-metallic minerals is the highest, accounting for 51% of the footprint in 2022; changes in consumption in this group were largely responsible for the overall trend.
+Biomass was the next largest group (21%), followed by fossil fuels (18%) and metals (10%).
+The share of fossil fuels has been decreasing (23% in 2010), while the share of non-metallic minerals increased from 46% in 2010.
 Although non-metallic minerals account for a large part of the total material footprint, they have less of an impact on the environment and climate than metals and fossil fuels, relative to their shares of the material footprint as they are mainly composed of relatively inert material such as gravel, limestone etc. .

-The EU’s total material footprint is above the global average and much above those of low- and middle-income non-EU countries.
+The EU’s total material footprint is above the global average and far greater than those of low- and middle-income non-EU countries.
 This level of resource consumption exceeds the planet’s ‘safe operating space’ for resource extraction, meaning that, if the world were to consume resources at the level of the EU, the capacity of the planet to provide these resources would be exceeded.

 The material footprint could be reduced by decreasing consumption or choosing goods or services whose production or provision needs less material.
 Various circular economy policies (as part of the EU circular economy action plan) aim to reduce the need for primary material extraction, by keeping materials in the economy for as long as possible while keeping their value as high as possible, and boosting high-quality recycling.

-Discounting the temporary dip in 2020, there has been no other sign of a reduction of the material footprint since 2010.
+Discounting the temporary dip in 2020, there has been no other sign of a reduction in the material footprint since 2010.
 Furthermore, available projections for material use, such as the OECD Global Material Resources Outlook, predict an increased future demand for materials in the EU by 2030 .
 Therefore, at present, it appears unlikely that the EU will significantly reduce its material footprint in the coming decade.
-It should, however, be noted that the OECD Outlook results predate and therefore do not reflect the various policies that have recently been adopted by the EU and which aim to temper the demand for primary material extraction.
+It should, however, be noted that the OECD outlook results predate, and therefore do not reflect, the various policies that have recently been adopted by the EU and which aim to temper demand for primary material extraction.

-Switzerland is the only non-EU country which is a member of the European Environment Agency and for which data are available, and it reduced its material footprint between 2010 and 2022.
+Switzerland is the only non-EU country that is a member of the European Environment Agency and for which data are available, and it reduced its material footprint between 2010 and 2022.